iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convex Sets Projection Obtuse Angle Theorem.md

 2. Projection onto a convex set has to satisfies obtuse angle theorem.
 Convexity has to involve.

-References: Heinz at UBCO, for Theorem 8.4.
+**References**: Heinz at UBCO, for Theorem 8.4.

 ---
 ### **In Relation to Proximal Mapping and Subgradient**

+We show that it's been generalized to the nonexpansiveness property of proximal mapping on an indicator function for a convex set. .

 #UNFINISHED